Mihir100P/MyFirstRepository/README.md

-hey! it's my first repository
+hey! it's my first repository. its clone with git using vscode.